Zoetermeer: Light rail

 The former Zoetermeer Stadslijn urban railway was rebuilt as light rail in 2006/2007.
 The stadslijn was the only urban railway in The Netherlands.
 It had 12 stations in Zoetermeer and ran to and from The Hague Central Station.

 The new light rail system is part of the RandstadRail network between The Hague, Rotterdam and Zoetermeer.
 Besides the rebuilt original Stadslijn, which now has 13 stations, the added Oosterheemlijn leads to the new suburb Oosterheem.
 The Oosterheemlijn has five stations and ends at the heavy rail Station Lansingerland-Zoetermeer.

 Heavy rail

 Zoetermeer has three stations on the main railway between The Hague and Utrecht.
 Zoetermeer-Zegwaard, built when the city was connected by railway in 1868, burnt down in 1906.
 Later the station reopened 1965 on the same location as Zoetermeer-Oost.
 The main station, Zoetermeer station, was opened in 1973.
 Lastly, the newest station, Station Lansingerland-Zoetermeer, was completed in May 2019.

 The HSL-Zuid high speed line from Amsterdam to Paris passes Zoetermeer on its eastern side.
-Although there have been proposals to open a station on the line, this seems highly unlikely this will be realized.
+Although there have been proposals to open a station on the line, this seems highly unlikely to be realized.